-- 1. The President's job is to assure_ensure that the Board's conduct is consistent with its own rules and those legitimately imposed upon it from outside the organization. - A. a.
-Meeting discussion content will be on those issues which, according to Board policy, clearly belong to the Board to decide or to monitor. - B.b.
-Deliberation will be fair, open, and thorough, but also timely, orderly, and focused. - C.c.
-The Board will conduct periodic self-assessments to ensure process improvement. - Dd.
-The President is empowered to chair Board meetings with all the commonly accepted authority of that position, such as ruling and recognizing. - Ec.
-The President has no authority to make decisions about policies created by the Board within Ends Results and Executive Limitations

-Operational Expectations policy areas.
-Therefore, the President has no authority to supervise or direct the Superintendent. - Ff.
-The President may represent the Board to outside parties in announcing Board-stated positions and through board delegation. - Gg.
+- 1. The President's job is to ensure that the Board's conduct is consistent with its own rules and those legitimately imposed upon it from outside the organization. - a.
+Meeting discussion content will be on those issues which, according to Board policy, clearly belong to the Board to decide or to monitor. - b.
+Deliberation will be fair, open, and thorough, but also timely, orderly, and focused. - c.
+The Board will conduct periodic self-assessments to ensure process improvement. - d.
+The President is empowered to chair Board meetings with all the commonly accepted authority of that position, such as ruling and recognizing. - e.
+The President has no authority to make decisions about policies created by the Board within Results and Operational Expectations policy areas.
+Therefore, the President has no authority to supervise or direct the Superintendent. - f.
+The President may represent the Board to outside parties in announcing Board-stated positions and through board delegation. - g.
 The President serves as the official spokesperson when soliciting or receiving legal advice.